 We are interested in what drives defaunation – the highly complex ecological and social factors that include land-cover change, as well as the impacts of people, their livelihoods and interactions with wildlife.
 If we can understand the drivers, we can make predictions of where defaunation is likely to be strongest, so we can better direct conservation efforts.
 As one of the most biodiverse and populous countries in the tropical world, Indonesia provides the ideal case-study.

-The grand vision of the Tropical Defaunation Hub is to forecast which forests in Indonesia are likely to be emptied of wildlife next in order to target conservation efforts.
+The grand vision of the Tropical Defaunation Hub is to forecast which forests in Indonesia are maintaining wildlife populations and which ones are experiencing defaunation in order to target conservation efforts.
 This has not yet been attempted anywhere in the world.
 We have 5 years to do it – read on to learn more!